dansantander/ruby-slackbot/README.md

 - [Bundler](https://bundler.io/)

 You will need to:
 - Create a Slack workspace [here](https://slack.com/create#email).
+Note: If you want the bot to be running inside an already existing workspace, you'll need administrator permissions.
 - Have a Slack API Token.
 You can get one by creating an app [here](http://slack.com/services/new/bot).
-Your Slack API Token is the one that starts it `xoxb-`.
-Remember to save it somwhere safe.
+Your Slack API Token is the one that starts with `xoxb-`.
+Remember to save it somewhere safe.
 You'll use it later.
--Personalize your bot (name, icon, etc.)
+- Personalize your bot (name, icon, etc.).

 ### Install